 Speed can be intimidating—and exhilarating.
 When it comes to online publishing, one often walks the line between the two.
 You don’t just want to keep up with the ever-changing game; you want to be on top of it.
 Luckily, one of the benefits of speed is that there are a lot of test cases out there to give you insight on what is working and what isn’t—and results emerge quickly.
 Some companies are in a position to move like lightning and perhaps take risks that you aren’t comfortable taking.
 Use their speed to your advantage.

 Take Business Insider, for example.
 The site attempts to bring fun into financial journalism and its visitors are graced with a range of content—from images of pretty ladies to mug shot-style photos with blunt headlines.
 Although it has yet to turn a profit, Business Insider has enjoyed a significant boost in monthly unique visitors that has brought them up to 5.4 million, and a full-time staff that doubled in a year.
-The Wall Street Journal discusses their growth in a recent article but what can we learn from them and other online forces like Mashable, TechCrunch and PaidContent?
+What can we learn from them and other online forces like Mashable, TechCrunch and PaidContent?

 There are two fundamental credos to live by, if you are going the way of digital publishing: